Mulayam Singh Yadav: In success or failure, always `Netaji’ to his supporters | Politics

 For decades, he enjoyed the stature of a national leader but UP largely remained the "akhara" where Yadav played out his politics, beginning as a teenager who was influenced by socialist leader Ram Manohar Lohia.

-For party workers, even when he was no longer the SP president – the mantle passed on to his son Akhilesh Yadav in 2017 – the patriarch remained "Netaji", the leader.
+For party workers, even when he was no longer the SP president as the mantle passed on to his son Akhilesh Yadav in 2017, the patriarch remained "Netaji".
 And his presence on the scene provided the glue that held the Yadav clan together, at least to a degree.

 Yadav struck deals with the Bahujan Samaj Party, the Bharatiya Janata Party and the Congress whenever needed to form or save the governments led by him in Uttar Pradesh.